+Example 1: (deduction) All organisations need management.

+Company A is an organisation.

+Company A needs management.

-Example 1: All organisations need management. (deduction) Company A is an organisation. (deddction) Company A needs management.
-Evenendo 2.
-Cities located near the equator do not have four seasons.
-Example 2: Sao Paulo is located near the equator. (deduction) Sao Paulo does not have four seasons.
+Example 2: (deduction) Cities located near the equator do not have four seasons.

+Singapore is located near the equator.

+Singapore does not have four seasons.